ncuskey/FWG5/fantasy-world-generator/README.md

 - Original algorithm inspiration from JSFiddle by byzeyLaa
 - D3.js community for excellent documentation and examples
 - React team for the amazing framework

+## Troubleshooting

+### "Could not find a valid sample after 1000 attempts" warning

+If you see this warning, it means your current settings (blob count, max height, points radius, or sea level) are too restrictive for the map size.
+The app cannot find a valid location for a blob center within the allowed margin.

+**How to fix:**
+- Lower the blob count, max height, or points radius
+- Lower the sea level
+- Increase the map size (mapWidth/mapHeight)

+Try starting with conservative settings (e.g., blob count 3, max height 0.5, points radius 4) and increase gradually.
+The app will show a user-facing warning if this situation occurs.